 - Saves Health.
 Lung disease from cooking smoke is a leading cause of death in developing countries, and many children suffer burns from cooking fires.
 A solar cooker eliminates these problems.

 - Saves the Environment.
 A solar cooker produces zero emissions, reducing global warming and local deforestation.

-In October, 2013, 291 Haines cookers of an earlier design were distributed in the Nairobi area by Faustine “Mama Solar” Odaba.
+In October, 2013, 291 Haines cookers of an earlier design were distributed near Nairobi, Kenya by Faustine “Mama Solar” Odaba.
 Three months later, Rotary evaluators found that five of every six families were solar cooking at least weekly, half of the families used their cooker every day, and a third cooked two meals a day with the solar cooker.
 On average, the families reported saving $9 USD a month on fuel costs, and reduced their use of firewood by 77 percent.
 The “number one” reason given for loving the solar cooker was that it “saved time.”
 Because the cooker never burns food, women could “multi-task” while dinner cooked.
 They could even make Ugali (thick hominy mush) without stirring; a kind of miracle!
 And the cooker could pasteurize many liters of water a day for free.

 A solar cooker can cut the cost of cooking fuel by half.
 This means the cooker will pay for itself in a few months, and yield a profit for every month thereafter.